List of Teen Titans (TV series) characters: Killowat

-Killowat is an Honorary Titan with a command over electricity.
-Only featured a few times in the series, Killowat is a young male with luminescent electric-blue skin, glowing iris less white eyes, and tattoo-like magenta streaks of lightning on his arms and torso.
+Killowat is an honorary Titan with a command over electricity.
+Only featured a few times in the series, Killowat is a young male with luminescent electric-blue skin, glowing white eyes, and tattoo-like magenta streaks of lightning on his arms and torso.
+In the tie-in comic Teen Titans Go!, he is revealed to have originated from an alternate universe before Raven brought him to the main universe.